Bitcoin Mining Explained

 However, on average miners in Sichuan have a breakeven cost of about $8,206.
-Obviously, this is one of the cheapest locations for electricity and the reason why many mining farms are located there.
+This is one of the cheapest locations for electricity and the reason why many mining farms are located there.

 But the global average cost of electricity brings the cost for mining a bitcoin to about $12,500, meaning it isn’t profitable at the moment for most of the world, at the moment.

 But many miners are still mining at a loss because they expect the Bitcoin price to rise.